AlephAlpha/awesome-game-of-life/README.md

 - [copy.sh/life/](http://copy.sh/life/) - A JavaScript version of Conway's Game of Life, based on the Hashlife-algorithm.
 - [Golly for the Web](http://golly.sourceforge.net/webapp/golly.html) - A web version of Golly.
+- [Golgi](http://mame.github.io/golgi/) - A "Cellular" Viewer for Conwey's Game of Life

 ### Library